rinta-git/my-interview-prep/README.md

 • What is intersection observer in js?</br>
 [![Alt text](images.png)](https://youtu.be/2IbRtjez6ag)</br>
 The Intersection Observer API is a browser API which watches for changes that intersect with the viewport and then executes a callback function in the code.
-It takes 2 params; a callback ffunction and optional object with 3 properties(threshold, root, rootmargin).
+It takes 2 params; a callback function and optional object with 3 properties(threshold, root, rootmargin).

 • What is `this` keyword in js?